ghuayun/SnoreRecorder/README.md

    - Ensure "Automatically manage signing" is checked

 5. **Build and Run**
-   - Select your target device or simulator
+   - Select your target device or simulator (iOS 16+ required)
    - Press `Cmd+R` to build and run
+   - If you get build errors, try Product > Clean Build Folder first

 ### Required Permissions